 Pumpkin spice lattes are all good and well, but if you’re looking for something a bit more spooky, you’re in the right place.
 We’ve rounded up some of the best haunted houses in the Bay, plus some ghost tours for those wanting a tamer experience.

-- The Summoning at SF Mint (San Francisco)
+- Into the Dark at SF Mint (San Francisco)

-- Unhinged: Nightshade’s Curse at Winchester Mystery House (San Jose)
+- Unhinged: Housewarming at Winchester Mystery House (San Jose)

 - Tricks and Treats at Great America (Santa Clara)